Edoardo Agnelli (entrepreneur, born 1831)

 Edoardo Agnelli (18 July 1831 – 7 November 1871) was an Italian entrepreneur and politician.

 Biography

 Edoardo Carlo Tommaso Agnelli, better known as Edoardo Agnelli, was the youngest son of Giuseppe Francesco Agnelli and Anna Maria Maggia.
 He was the father of Giovanni Agnelli, co-founder of Fiat S.p.A.
 At birth, he was baptized at home with the Superior's permission and six days later in the Church of San Carlo in Turin.
 His godparents were Tommaso Ferrero and Anna Maria Chiarini.

-Agnelli participated in the administration of Villar Perosa and was member of the city board since 1866.
+Agnelli participated in the administration of Villar Perosa and was a member of the city board since 1866.
 He became a protagonist of the city life in the Turin of his time.
 He was also active in the cultural field by joining the Society for Promotion of the Fine Arts.

 Marriage and descendants

 In 1865, Agnelli married Aniceta Frisetti, who belonged to a wealthy family and with whom he had three children: